 After a long, painful recovery, she borrowed money to bail herself out of jail.
 She pled guilty and received a suspended sentence.
-Simpson then returned to California and back into obscurity.
+Simpson then returned to CA and back into obscurity.

-Both Georgia Hopley and Daisy Simpson served the Prohibition Bureau.
+Both Georgia Hopley and Daisy Simpson served the Bureau.
 But both did so in different ways.
 And both came from very different backgrounds.
 Hopley’s father was a newspaper publisher and her brother was a senator.
-On the other hand, Simpson’s family appears to have been of very modest accomplishment and means.
+On the other hand, Simpson’s family accomplish little.
+And they had very modest means.

-After their service with the Prohibition Bureau they followed very different paths.
+After their service with the Bureau, they followed very different paths.
 Georgia Hopley continued with civic activities.
 Daisy Simpson sank into anonymity.